GammaScorpii/nixos-wg-peer-manager/README.md

 - **Terminal QR Codes**: QR codes displayed directly in terminal, shown after generation or on any existing config with the 'qr' command for easy mobile client setup.
 - **Automatic IP Management**: Intelligent IP allocation within your WireGuard network range.
 - **Secure Key Storage**: Organized key management in `/etc/nixos/secrets/`.
-- **Multiple IP Detection**: Auto-detects public IP for endpoint IP suggestion.
+- **Public IP Detection**: Auto-detects public IP for endpoint IP suggestion, but you can use a domain or LAN IP.
 - **Cleanup Tools**: Remove peers and clean orphaned files.

 ## NixOS Integration